Sollimann/bonsai/README.md

 Behavior tree fundamentals:

 1. **Behavior Trees are trees (duh):** They start at a root node and are designed to be traversed in a specific order until a terminal state is reached (success or failure).
 The system would run an update from the root called a _tick_.
-Each execution tick the tree is traversed from the root in depth-first traverse.
-In Depth-first traverse, you go as deep as possible down one path before backing up and trying a different one.
-Depth-first search is like walking through a maze.
+For each execution tick the tree is traversed from the root in depth-first Search/Traverse (DFS) from left.
+In DFS, you go as deep as possible down one path before backing up and trying a different one.
+DFS is like walking through a maze.
 You explore one path, hit a dead end, and go back and try a different one.
+2. **Prioritized ordering of behaviors**  The main power of BT's comes from their ability to represent multiple different courses of action, in order of priority from most favorable to least favorable (from left to right in the tree), and to return success if it managed to succeed at any course of action.
+A lower priority task should be preempted (meaning, one task taking over in place of another) if a higher-priority task requires the same resources.
-2. **Leaf nodes are executable behaviors:** Each leaf will do something, whether it’s a simple check or a complex action, and will output a status (success, failure, or running).
+3. **Leaf nodes are executable behaviors:** Each leaf will do something, whether it’s a simple check or a complex action, and will output a status (success, failure, or running).
 In other words, leaf nodes are where you connect a BT to the lower-level code for your specific application.
-3. **Internal nodes control tree traversal:** The internal (non-leaf) nodes of the tree will accept the resulting status of their children and apply their own rules to dictate which node should be expanded next.
+4. **Internal nodes control tree traversal:** The internal (non-leaf) nodes of the tree will accept the resulting status of their children and apply their own rules to dictate which node should be expanded next.

 ## When to use a Behavior Tree?